Topological Quantum Many-Body Scars in Quantum Dimer Models on the Kagome Lattice

 In this Letter, we focus on the latter case.
 Multiple possible scenarios are being investigated in the current literature.
-Progress has predominantly been made in one-dimensional systems such as the celebrated PXP-model \cite{turner2018weak,turner2018quantum,choi,vedika,lin,ho,iadecola2019quantum, shiraishi2019connection,michailidis2019slow,moudgalya2019quantum} realized in the Rydberg atoms experiment \cite{bernien2017probing}.
+Progress has predominantly been made in one-dimensional systems such as the celebrated PXP-model \cite{turner2018weak,turner2018quantum,choi,vedika,lin2019exact,ho,iadecola2019quantum, shiraishi2019connection,michailidis2019slow,moudgalya2019quantum} realized in the Rydberg atoms experiment \cite{bernien2017probing}.
 Further advances were made by analytically constructing scar eigenstates \cite{moud,moud2} in Affleck-Kennedy-Lieb-Tasaki (AKLT) spin chains \cite{aklt} and in the fractional quantum Hall thin-torus limit \cite{moudgalya2019quantum}.
 Recently a few 2D systems have come under investigation \cite{ok,lee2020exact,lin2020quantum}.
 The literature currently offers several possible scenarios with respect to the mechanism giving rise to the quantum scars phenomenon, ranging from proximity to integrability \cite{vedika}, ``embedded'' SU(2) dynamics \cite{choi,mori} and magnon condensation \cite{iadecola2019quantum}.
-At present, there seems to be a scarcity of models on two-dimensional lattices with translational invariance and isolated quantum many-body scars that are numerically well-documented in terms of level statistics and entanglement entropy of the scar state and surrounding eigenstates.
+At present, there seems to be a scarcity of models on two-dimensional lattices with translational invariance and isolated quantum many-body scars that are numerically well-documented in terms of level statistics, entanglement entropy, and equilibration dynamics.
 Indeed, numerical studies are often limited by the size of the configuration space involved, particularly so in higher dimensions.
 In the present work, we examine a simple strategy to introduce an analytically known scar state given any class of frustration free Hamiltonians, of which there are many examples in the literature.
 Given this, we focus on quantum dimer models for their relatively moderate (though still exponential) scaling between system size and Hilbert space dimension.
-This is particularly true on the corner-sharing kagome lattice we will work on.
-This turns out to have the additional advantage of giving analytic access to entanglement properties of the scar state itself that are typically beyond analytic reach.
+Though generalization is straightforward, we will focus on the kagome lattice, which unites several advantages in this context: Favorable Hilbert space size scaling ($2^{\sf (lattice \;sites)/3}$), analytically accessible entanglement properties of the scar state, and a large number of natural parameters per unit cell \footnote{ The present strategy can be applied to other dimer models on other lattices, where lack of multiple free parameters per unit cell may be overcome by doubling the unit cell.
+However, to the best of our knowledge, analytic control over {\em entanglement} properties is unique to the kagome case.}.
+We also note that dimer-related models in the kagome geometry have recently been argued to offer an attractive route to the experimental realization of exotic physics \cite{verresen}.